 Wheelchairs: Wheelchairs are available to visitors free of charge.
 Wheelchairs may be reserved in advance through the AGO website, or may be requested on site on a “first come first serve” basis.
 AGO staff providing wheelchairs to visitors, and other key front-line staff will be trained in the safety and use of wheelchairs.

-Pen and paper: Pen and paper should be available at the Information Desk, Membership Desk, Box Office, ShopAGO and all food service outlets to assist communication with visitors.
+Pen and paper: Pen and paper should be available at the Welcome Desk and the Entrance and Exit kiosks, ShopAGO, and all food service outlets to assist communication with visitors.
 Protection Services Officers also carry pen and paper which may be used to assist communications with a visitor.

 Audio guides: Audio guides are provided for selected exhibitions and collection galleries.
 AGO staff and volunteers dispensing audio guides will be trained in their use with hearing enhancement devices.